-SECTION.
-44 Consideration of Seaworthiness - When more than half of the crew makes a written complaint to the master regarding the seaworthiness of the ship for the forthcoming voyage, if the chief engineer of first mate make a similar complaint regarding the part of the ship, appurtenances or equipments under their respective supervision, the ship master shall be bound to have the ship examined.
+SEC.
+46. Consideration of Seaworthiness.
+When more than half of the grew makes a written complaint to the master regarding the seaworthiness of the ship for the forthcoming voyage, if the chief engineer of first mate makes a similar complaint regarding the part of the ship, appurtenances or equipments under their respective supervision, the ship master shall be bound to have the ship examined.
 If the shipmaster refuses to let the ship be examined despite valid complaint to do so, the crew may refuse to proceed the voyage.

+CHAPTER X.

-CHAPTER X HEALTH AND SAFETY
+HEALTH AND SAFETY

-SECTION.
-45. Prevention of Health Hazards - Work on board the vessel must be organized and executive in such a manner that the seafarer's life and limb is well looked after.
-When a seafarer is assigned to work due regard shall be paid to his qualification to undertake then work on a safe and sound basis.
-Provisions shall be made to ensure that the seafarer is well informed of the hazards inherent in the work and that he is given the proper guidance and adequate practice necessary to avoid such hazards.
+Sec 47.
+Prevention of Health Hazards.
+Work on board the vessel must be organized and executive in such a manner that the seafarer's life and limb is well looked after.
+When a seafarer is assigned to work, due regard shall be paid to his qualifications to undertake the work on a safe and sound basis.
+Provisions shall be made to ensure that the seafarer is well-informed of the hazards inherent in the work, and that he is given the proper guidance and adequate practice necessary to avoid such hazards.

-SECTION.
-46. Sanitary Conditions - Measures should be undertaken to ensure cleanliness and proper hygiene on board.
-The master shall ensure that the crew is provided as well-balanced diet.
+Sec 48.
+Sanitary Conditions.
+Measures should be undertaken to ensure cleanliness and proper hygiene on board.
+The master shall ensure that the crew is provided a well-balanced diet.
 He should also guarantee that the crew receives the necessary vaccination or inoculation as required by the circumstances or the laws of the country of which the vessel may enter.

-SECTION.
-47. Medical Examination and Medical Service - A seafarer engaged to perform services on board shall secure a medical certificate to the effect that he is not suffering from any illness or mental or physical defect rendering him unfit for work or which may constitute danger to other persons aboard.
-Any member of the crew may also be required to submit to a medical examination, at the expense of such examination is necessary to monitor and maintain the health and environmental conditions on board the vessels.
+SEC.
+49. Medical Examination and Medical Service.
+A seafarer engaged to perform services on board shall secure a medical certificate to the effect that he is not suffering from any illness or mental or physical defect rendering him unfit for work or which may constitute danger to other persons on board.
+Any member of the crew may also be required to submit to a medical examination, at the expense of the ship owner, should the master have reason to believe that such examination is necessary to monitor and maintain the health and environmental conditions on board the vessel.

-SECTION.
-48. Protection from Sexual Harassment - it shall be the duty of the master and the employer to prevent the commission of acts constituting sexual harassment and provide measures for the resolution, settlement or prosecution of acts of sexual harassment.
+Sec 50.
+Protection from Sexual Harassment.
+It shall be the duty of the master and the employer to prevent the commission of acts constituting sexual harassment and to provide measures for the resolution, settlement or prosecution of acts of sexual harassment.

-Sexual harassment is herein defined as an act committed by an employer, employee, supervisor, agent of the employer, any other person who, having authority, influence or moral ascendaricy over another in a work environmental demands, request or otherwise requires any sexual favor from another, regardless of whether the demand, request or requirement is accepted by the subject of the said act.
+Sexual harassment is herein defined as an act committed by an employer, employee, supervisor, agent of the employer, any other person who, having authority, influence or moral ascendancy over another in a work environment demands, requests or otherwise requires any sexual favor from another, regardless of whether the demand, request or requirement is accepted by the subject of the said act.

+CHAPTER XI.

-CHAPTER XI SOCIAL WELFARE SERVICE AND DISABILITY BENEFITS
+SOCIAL WELFARE SERVICES AND DISABILITY BENEFITS

-SECTION.
-49. Disability - In case of work-related total or partial disability of the seafarer during the term of his/her employment cause by either injury or illness, the seafarer shall be compensated in accordance with the schedule of the benefits prescribed by the law.
+SEC.
+51. Disability.
+In case of work-related total or partial disability of the seafarer during the term of his/her employment cause by either injury or illness, the seafarer shall be compensated in accordance with the schedule of the benefits prescribed by the law.
 Computation of his/her benefits arising from an illness or disease shall be governed by the rates and the rules of compensation applicable at the time the illness or disease was contracted.

-No compensation shall be payable in respect in any injury, incapacity, disability or death of the seafarer resulting from his/her willful or criminal act; provided however, that the employer can prove that such injury, incapacity, disability or death is directly attributable to the seafarer.
+No compensation shall be payable in respect in any injury, incapacity, disability or death of the seafarer resulting from his/her willful or criminal act; Provided, however, That the employer can prove that such injury, incapacity, disability or death is directly attributable to the seafarer.